+BUSINESS SECTOR PHARMACEUTICAL

+COMPANY PROFILE

+MSD

-BUSINESS SECTOR PHARMACEUTICAL COMPANY PROFILE At MSD, known as Merck & Co in the United States and Canada, we are unified around our purpose: We use the power of leading-edge science to save and improve lives around the world.
+At MSD, known as Merck & Co in the United States and Canada, we are unified around our purpose: We use the power of leading-edge science to save and improve lives around the world.
 For more than 130 years, we have brought hope to humanity through the development of important medicines and vaccines.
 We aspire to be the premier research-intensive biopharmaceutical company in the world - and today, we are at the forefront of research to deliver innovative health solutions that advance the prevention and treatment of diseases in people and animals.
+We foster a diverse and inclusive global workforce and operate responsibly every day to enable a safe, sustainable and healthy future for all people and communities.

+MSD in Greece

-Today, MSD is discovering and developing innovative vaccines and medicines to prevent and treat diseases including cancer, infectious diseases such as HIV and Ebola, and emerging animal diseases.
-MSD started operating in Greece in 2010 but some of its products were available through Vianex since 1983.
-The company provides treatments in oncology, immunology, infectious diseases, diabetes and cardiology and a number of vaccines that protect against 15 diseases out of a total of 18 included in the National Immunization Program.
-MSD ensures that its activity has a positive impact in the society, implementing actions that contribute to a sustainable Greece and developing partnerships that invest in the country's productivity and development.
+Since 2010, MSD has been steadfastly pursuing its vision in Greece: to save and improve people's lives by offering treatments in the fields of oncology, vaccines, infectious diseases, diabetes, and cardiology that cover the needs across lifespan.
+At the same time, it ensures that its activity has a positive impact on society, implementing actions that contribute to a sustainable Greece and developing partnerships that invest in the country's productivity and development.

+Today, MSD boasts a workforce of over 200 dedicated employees, providing an exceptional work environment that is certified as a Great Place to Work.

 NAVIOS MARITIME PARTNERS L.P.